richa031/Twitter-Top-Links/README.md

 Twitter Top Links is a Django App for displaying top domains shared by authenticated users.

 * The app will let the user login with Twitter.
-* Once authenticated, the app pulls only the tweet's that contain URLs, from user's timeline.
+* Once authenticated, the app pulls just the tweet's that contain URLs from a users stream (friends + users post) for the past 7 days.
 * Persist the tweets in the database
 * Once stored, the application then computes and display
-    * Full text of user's tweets.
+    * a.
+Actual Tweets containing links
-    * List of users who have shared the most links.
+    * b.
+Which user has shared the most links
-    * List of Top Domains that have been shared so far.
+    * c.
+List of Top Domains that have been shared so far

 ## Installation
 * Follow these to install and set-up development server locally.